Xqhare/Mawu/README.md

     - CSV
         - With or without header, and data shift is more likely to occur
         - settable delimiter
+- Supports missing or not provided values

+## Naming the Creation: A Legacy of the Divine

+The name "Mawu" isn't chosen by chance, it honors the powerful West African goddess associated with the moon, the sun, and creation itself.
+There's a long and rich human tradition of naming significant things after deities.
+Mawu embodies this tradition perfectly.

+Just as Mawu, the goddess, is linked to creation, Mawu, the library, empowers you to create new things from raw data.
+JSON and CSV files are like raw materials, and Mawu provides the tools to shape them into meaningful structures, ready to be used for analysis, manipulation, and ultimately, new creations.

 ## CSV
 This library supports CSV files, conforming to the rfc4180 standard and is itself conforming to the rfc4180 standard and nothing else.